 Advice letter to be punctual

-Together we can talk about this and will surely devise a suitable solution to the problem as to avoid any future mishaps.
+Together we can talk about this and will surely devise a suitable solution to the problem to avoid any future mishaps.
 Do remind me to discuss the issue in the upcoming meeting.

 Sample -2